scaleway/scaleway-cli/docs/commands/index.md

 Scaleway CLI is a tool to help you pilot your Scaleway infrastructure directly from your terminal.

-!!! warning

-    This website is under construction and may contain out-of-date information.
-Refer to the [Scaleway CLI repository](https://github.com/scaleway/scaleway-cli) for the latest release.

 ## Installation

 ### With a Package Manager (Recommended)